March 14, 2018

 Yulu PR is an Impact Relations firm, meaning we believe that stories have the power to drive behavior.
 We challenge ourselves to measure how a campaign influenced consumer behavior, and how it moved the needle on social or environmental change.

-Here’s a few ways to measure PR success to consider:
+Here are a few ways to measure PR success to consider:

 - Google Analytics: Today 93 per cent of Americans get their news online either by mobile or desktop.
 Include a link (if possible) to your company’s website in any news story; this will allow you to track the number of readers that click through to your website via Google Analytics.
 As a PR agency, this data provides insights on which media outlet/story is most influential in terms of driving consumer behavior.